clesleycode/geospatial-data-analysis/geospatial.md

 The Google Maps API is an awesome resource when working on a project involving any sort of map visualization or analysis.
 Its one downside is that there is a query limit, which is why we'll be working with a very small dataset.

 We'll be using several modules for this exercise!
-(You'll see soon enough that these modules are powerful enough that we write fewer lines of code than we import)

 ``` python
 import pandas as pd